 The primary goal here is to temporarily switch out of ketosis to refill muscle glycogen, in order to sustain training performance in the next cycle.

-If you are on a ketogenic diet for health reasons (hyperinsulinemia or hypertension), you may find the CKD unworkable as the hormonal response can trigger health symptoms that are being treated by a low carbohydrate diet.
+If you are on a ketogenic diet for health reasons (hyperinsulinemia or hypertension), you may find the cyclical ketogenic diet unworkable as the hormonal response can trigger health symptoms that are being treated by a low carbohydrate diet.

-Since the goal of a CKD is to completely deplete muscle glycogen – a proper workout schedule is needed for optimal results.
-A good workout example would be:
+Since the goal of a cyclical ketogenic diet is to completely deplete muscle glycogen – a proper workout schedule is needed for optimal results.
+A good workout plan example would be:

 - Monday/Tuesday – Full body split.
 Monday could be legs and abs, and Tuesday could be chest, back, and arms.